What are Liberal Studies electives?

 - Please note that the PEQAB breadth requirement applies – electives must be completely unrelated to the core program of study – and that program-mandated General Education courses cannot be transferred to fulfill Liberal Studies elective requirements.

-- Please come to one of the Liberal Studies offices for advising about elective requirements as soon as possible after you transfer from a diploma to a degree program.
+- Please contact the Liberal Studies team for advising about elective requirements as soon as possible after you transfer from a diploma to a degree program.
+Contact us at our Virtual Service Desk.